Caitlin Clark: 2021–22: Sophomore season

-Junior season
+2022–23: Junior season

-Entering her junior season, Clark was a unanimous selection for the AP preseason All-America team, and was named Big Ten preseason player of the year by the league's coaches and media.
+Entering her junior season, Clark was a unanimous selection for the AP preseason All-America team and was named Big Ten preseason player of the year by the league's coaches and media.
 On November 18, 2022, she suffered an ankle injury with 3.8 seconds left in an 84–83 loss to Kansas State, where she recorded 27 points, 10 rebounds and seven assists.
-Listed as day-to-day, Clark played in Iowa's next game against Belmont on November 20, scoring 33 points in a 73–62 victory.
+She played in Iowa's next game against Belmont on November 20, scoring 33 points in a 73–62 victory.
 On December 1, she scored a season-high 45 points in a 94–81 loss to NC State.
 Three days later, Clark posted her seventh career triple-double, with 22 points, 10 rebounds and 10 assists in a 102–71 win over Wisconsin.
 She surpassed Samantha Logic as the Big Ten career leader in triple-doubles.
 On December 21, in her 75th game, Clark tied Elena Delle Donne of Delaware as the fastest Division I women's player to reach 2,000 career points since the 1999–2000 season, scoring 20 points in a 92–54 win over Dartmouth.
 On January 23, 2023, Clark recorded 28 points, 15 assists and 10 rebounds in an 83–72 win over AP No. 2 Ohio State, who were previously unbeaten.
 On February 2, she had 42 points, eight assists and seven rebounds in a 96–82 victory over Maryland.
 On February 26, Clark recorded 34 points, nine rebounds and nine assists, making a game-winning three-pointer at the buzzer, in an 86–85 win against AP No. 2 Indiana.
 At the end of the regular season, she repeated as Big Ten Player of the Year in a unanimous vote and was named first-team All-Big Ten by the league's coaches and media.